kkkris7/License-Plate-Detection---Deep-Learning/README.md

 # License-Plate-Detection with Deep Learning

-This project purpose is to detect license plate of vehicle from mutiple video sources by using deep learning models.
+Project purpose is to detect license plate of vehicle from mutiple video sources by using deep learning models.
 Since YOLOv3 has a better performance on object detection, this model I built is based on this network structure.
 The whole code contains three parts:

 1. Obtain an orginial video and break it to frames with specific fps